Skip to main content

 Quick Start

-This quick start guides you through deploying a Vue Website using CloudBase CLI.
+This quickstart will guide you through deploying a Vue Website using CloudBase CLI.

 If you already have a pay-as-you-go Cloud Development environment, you can skip this step.